Genjosanzo88/Genjosanzo88/README.md

 **About me**

 <br>
 - ♑ I am creatively curious and a self-learner.
-I love exploring new technologies and currently learning new skills.
+I love exploring new technologies and currently learning new skills.<br>
-- 🌱 I’m currently focusing on **Backend Web Development** and practicing **Frontend Web Development** everyday.
+- 🌱 I’m currently focusing on **Backend Web Development** and practicing **Frontend Web Development** everyday.<br>
 - Show ❤ by giving ⭐ to my Repositories, at least your star could make someone's day 😄.

 <br>